mohakdev/mohakdev/README.md

 # Hey There

-Hi so I am Mohak Jain currently studying in high school and learning programming as a hobby.
-I wish to become a software engineer one day.
+Hi so I am Mohak Jain currently studying in high school and learning **programming** as a hobby.
+I wish to become a **Software engineer** one day.
 ___

 ### 📚 Currently Learning
-So I am currently learning **Unity Game Engine with C#** You can find all the games i made in **Itch.io** (Link below).
+So I am currently learning **Unity Game Engine with C#** You can find all the games I made in **Itch.io** (Link below).
 ___

 ### Frameworks and Technologies I know
-- [x] HTML , CSS , JAVASCRIPT
+✅ HTML , CSS , JAVASCRIPT

-- [x] Python
+✅ Python

-- [x] Android Development
+✅ Android Development

 ___